ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## HTTP/2 and HTTP/3 Responses {#resp23}

-The UDP proxy SHALL indicate a successful response by replying with any 2xx (Successful) HTTP status code, without any Transfer-Encoding or Content-Length header fields.
+The UDP proxy SHALL indicate a successful response by replying with any 2xx (Successful) HTTP status code, without any "Transfer-Encoding" or "Content-Length" header fields.

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the request.